-A particular strength of the Library’s collection is the fact that it includes publications in several European (e.g. English, French, German, Italian, Spanish, Portuguese), Asian (i.e. Urdu, Gujarati, Sindhi, Tajik) and Middle Eastern (i.e. Arabic, Persian, Turkish, Ottoman Turkish) languages.
+A remarkable point of the Aga Khan Library collection is the variety of languages it includes.
+The library takes the effort to collect materials in several European (e.g. English, French, German, Italian, Spanish, Portuguese), Asian (i.e. Urdu, Gujarati, Sindhi, Tajik) and Middle Eastern (i.e. Arabic, Persian, Turkish, Ottoman Turkish) languages.